Trump administration ordered to restore George Washington slavery exhibit it removed in Philadelphia

 Among them was Oney Judge, who was born into slavery at the family’s plantation in Mount Vernon, Virginia, and later escaped from their Philadelphia house in 1796.
 Judge fled north to New Hampshire, a free state, while Washington had her declared a fugitive and published advertisements seeking her return.

+Rufe said the removal of materials about Judge “conceals crucial information linking the site" to the network.

-Only the names of Judge and the other eight enslaved people — Austin, Paris, Hercules, Richmond, Giles, Moll and Joe, who each had a single name, and Christopher Sheels — remained engraved in a cement wall after park service employees took a crowbar to the plaques on Jan.
+Only the names of Judge and the other eight enslaved people — Austin, Paris, Hercules, Richmond, Giles, Moll and Joe, who each had a single name, and Christopher Sheels — remained engraved in a cement wall after federal employees took a crowbar to the plaques on Jan.
 22.

 Hercules also escaped in 1797 after he was brought to Mount Vernon, where the Washingtons had many other slaves.
 He reached New York City despite being declared a fugitive slave and lived under the name Hercules Posey.